Kauri Dieback Disease

 How effective are the cleaning stations?

 The basic ones (crate / brush / spray bottle) are not at all effective because they are difficult to use and the diseased soil is being brushed onto the track surface for others to stand in.
 It is recognised that these need to be upgraded urgently.
+Most cleaning stations that retain the removed material are more effective, but only if they are used properly to remove every tiny particle of soil.

 How long must we stay out of the forest?